vtorres621/vtorres621/README.md

 - 👋 Hi, I’m Victor Torres
 - 👀 I’m interested in Machine Learning, Computer Vision and Embedded Systems.
 - 🌱 I’m currently improving my C++ skills.
-- 📫 How to reach me: send an email to vtorresm@asu.edu
+- 📫 How to reach me: send an email to v.torres621@gmail.com

 <!---
 vtorres621/vtorres621 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.